Find Affordable College Courses

 Marshalltown, IA

-Marshalltown Community College ranked #8 on this year’s Best Allied Health Services Schools in Iowa list.
-Located in the rural area of Marshalltown, Marshalltown Community College is a public school with a small student population.
+With a ranking of #8, Marshalltown Community College did quite well on this year’s best schools for allied health and medical assisting services students.
+Located in the rural area of Marshalltown, Marshalltown Community College is a public college with a small student population.

 Read full report on Allied Health & Medical Assisting Services at Marshalltown Community College